nnaumenko/metaf/readme.md

 Unit tests included with the project use [Google Test](https://github.com/abseil/googletest) framework.

 Since this project focuses on metaf library usage with Webassembly, [Emscripten](emscripten.org) is required to build tests and examples.
 Running the tests and examples requires a www browser with Webassembly support.

+## Limitations

+Old TAF format, used before November 2008 employs different format for time spans and trends (time without date); the current version does not decode this old format.

 ## METAR and TAF